 After the end of thinking and exploring process, the most significant task comes that you need to list all the ideas but not to mind the order.
-In addidion, you should collect ideas from other channels to expand the topic ideas, like searching archives, discussing with your mates, and interview experts etc. All these leads to a systematic analysis of the issue.
+In addition, you should collect ideas from other channels to expand the topic ideas, like searching archives, discussing with your mates, and interview experts etc. All these lead to a systematic analysis of the issue.

 3. Refine some keywords as categories

 When you record ideas, you must have a general overview of what you collect.
 So it is easy to come to this process which you need to refine keywords as categories.
-If categories are fixed, the stucture of diagram are formed.
+If categories are fixed, the structure of the diagram is formed.

 4. Merge recorded ideas into each category

-This step is to integrate those ideas put forwarded in the first stage as many information and ideas might have the same meaning.
-After deleteing all the repetitive ideas, you should place the rest of ideas into their belonging categories.
+This step is to integrate those ideas put forward in the first stage as many information and ideas might have the same meaning.
+After deleting all the repetitive ideas, you should place the rest of ideas into their belonging categories.